ome/omero-figure/README.md

     $ cd figure
     $ npm install

+Install Grunt CLI as described on http://gruntjs.com/using-the-cli.

 To compile jst templates:

 	$ grunt jst

+To concatenate js files into a single figure.js file that is used in the app:

+    $ grunt concat

-And to have this run whenever templates are edited:
+During development, you'll want to have both of these run whenever the relevant are edited.
+This can be achieved with:

 	$ grunt watch